-Thailand is a beautiful and fascinating country, but at the same time can be bewildering and frustrating for anybody visiting here.
+Thailand is a beautiful and fascinating country, but at the same time can sometimes be bewildering and frustrating for anybody visiting here.
 The oft used ‘Land of Smiles’ could just as easily be ‘Land of Contradictions’ as you try to make sense of it all.
-Thailand offers a wealth of options and experiences whether you are a first-time visitor or a seasoned campaigner and I hope the tips, advice, reviews and information help you make the most out of your stay here.
+Thaizer aims to provide answers and insights for anybody planning a trip to this beguiling country.
+Thailand offers a wealth of options and experiences and whether you are a first-time visitor or a Thailand regular, I hope the tips, advice and information helps you make the most out of your stay here.

 I’m a freelance writer and website publisher although I haven’t always been involved in this line of work.
 My first job after leaving school in England was for the tax office (yeah, I know!).
 The job wasn’t for me and I moved on to what was then known as British Railways working at Euston station in London.
 I loved the job and the people working there and would never have discovered Thailand if I’d stuck to the sensible career path in front of me.